 CBECC generates two models based on user inputs: the Standard Design and the Proposed Design.
-22 The Standard Design represents the geometry of the prototypical building and a design that uses a set of features that result in a LSC budget and Source Energy budget that is minimally compliant with 2022 Title 24, Part 6 code requirements.
+The Standard Design represents the geometry of the prototypical building and a design that uses a set of features that result in a LSC budget and Source Energy budget that is minimally compliant with 2022 Title 24, Part 6 code requirements.
 Features used in the Standard Design are described in the 2022 Nonresidential ACM Reference Manual.
 The Proposed Design represents the same geometry as the Standard Design, but it assumes the energy features that the software user describes with user inputs.
-To develop savings estimates for the proposed code changes, the Statewide CASE Team created a Standard Design and Proposed Design for each prototypical building with the Standard Design representing compliance with 2022 code and the Proposed Design representing compliance with the proposed requirements.
-Comparing the energy impacts of the Standard Design to the Proposed Design reveals the impacts of the proposed code change relative to a building that is minimally compliant with the 2022 Title 24, Part 6 requirements.
+To develop savings estimates for the proposed code changes, the Statewide CASE Team created a Standard Design and Proposed Design for each prototypical building with the Standard Design representing compliance with 2022 code and the Proposed Design representing compliance with 2022 code and the Proposed Design representing the energy impacts of the Standard Design to the Proposed Design reveals the impacts of the proposed code change relative to a building that is minimally compliant with the 2022 Title 24, Part 6 requirements.

 The Proposed Design was identical to the Standard Design in all ways except for the revisions that represent the proposed changes to the code.
 Table 57 presents precisely which parameters were modified and what values were used in the Standard Design and Proposed Design.
-Specifically, the proposed conditions assume that the building achieves cycles of concentration of 4.0.

-22 CBECC-Res creates a third model, the Reference Design, which represents a building similar to the Proposed Design, but with construction and equipment parameters that are minimally compliant with the 2006 International Energy Conservation Code (IECC).
+&lt;sup>22 CBECC-Res creates a third model, the Reference Design, which represents a building similar to the Proposed Design, but with construction and equipment parameters that are minimally compliant with the 2006 International Energy Conservation Code (IECC).
 The Statewide CASE Team did not use the Reference Design for energy impacts evaluations.